ydb-platform/ydb-ansible/README.md

 1. [Review the system requirements](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#requirements), and prepare the YDB hosts.
 Ensure that SSH access and sudo-based root privileges are available.
 1. [Prepare the TLS certificates](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#tls-certificates), the provided [sample script](https://github.com/ydb-platform/ydb/tree/main/ydb/deploy/tls_cert_gen) may be used for automation of this step.
 1. Download the [YDB server distribution](https://ydb.tech/en/docs/downloads/#ydb-server).
 It is better to use the latest binary version available.
+1. Ensure that you have Python 3.8 or later installed.
 1. Install the latest version of Ansible which is available for your Linux system.
 1. Install the YDB Ansible collection from Github:
     ```bash